Burma campaign: Allied plans

 In August 1943, the Allies created South East Asia Command (SEAC), a new combined command responsible for the South-East Asian Theatre, under Admiral Lord Louis Mountbatten.
 The training, equipment, health and morale of Allied troops under British Fourteenth Army under Lieutenant General William Slim was improving, as was the capacity of the lines of communication in North-eastern India.
 An innovation was the extensive use of aircraft to transport and supply troops.

 SEAC had to accommodate several rival plans, many of which had to be dropped for lack of resources.
 Amphibious landings on the Andaman Islands (Operation "Pigstick") and in Arakan were abandoned when the landing craft assigned were recalled to Europe in preparation for the Normandy Landings.

-The major effort was intended to be by American-trained Chinese troops of Northern Combat Area Command (NCAC) under General Joseph Stilwell, to cover the construction of the Ledo Road.
+The major effort was intended to be by American-trained Chinese troops of Northern Combat Area Command (NCAC) under Stilwell, to cover the construction of the Ledo Road.
 Orde Wingate had controversially gained approval for a greatly expanded Chindit force, which was given the task of assisting Stilwell by disrupting the Japanese lines of supply to the northern front.
-Chiang Kai-shek had also agreed reluctantly to mount an offensive from the Yunnan.
+Chiang Kai-shek had also agreed reluctantly to mount an offensive from Yunnan.

 Under British Fourteenth Army, the Indian XV Corps prepared to renew the advance in Arakan province, while IV Corps launched a tentative advance from Imphal in the centre of the long front to distract Japanese attention from the other offensives.

 Japanese plans

-About the same time that SEAC was established, the Japanese created Burma Area Army under Lieutenant General Masakazu Kawabe, which took under command the Fifteenth Army and the newly formed Twenty-Eighth Army.
+About the same time that SEAC was established, the Japanese created the Burma Area Army under Lieutenant General Masakazu Kawabe, which took under command the Fifteenth Army and the newly formed Twenty-Eighth Army.

 The new commander of Fifteenth Army, Lieutenant General Renya Mutaguchi was keen to mount an offensive against India.
 Burma Area Army originally quashed this idea, but found that their superiors at Southern Expeditionary Army Group HQ in Singapore were keen on it.
 When the staff at Southern Expeditionary Army were persuaded that the plan was inherently risky, they in turn found that Imperial General Headquarters in Tokyo was in favour of Mutaguchi's plan.

 The Japanese were influenced to an unknown degree by Subhas Chandra Bose, commander of the Indian National Army.
 This was composed largely of Indian soldiers who had been captured in Malaya or Singapore, and Indians (Tamils) living in Malaya.
-At Bose's instigation, a substantial contingent of the INA joined in this Chalo Delhi ("March on Delhi").
-Both Bose and Mutaguchi emphasised the advantages which would be gained by a successful attack into India.
+At Bose's instigation, a substantial contingent of the INA joined in this Dilli Chalo ("March on Delhi") with the war cry Jai Hind.
+Both Bose and Mutaguchi emphasised the advantages which would be gained by a successful attack into India, with the ultimate plan being that once Japanese forces had broken through British defences at Imphal, the INA would cross the hills of North-East India into the Gangetic plain, where it would work as a guerrilla army.
+This army was expected to live off the land, with captured British supplies, support, and personnel from the local population.
 With misgivings on the part of several of Mutaguchi's superiors and subordinates, Operation U-Go was launched.